mimblewimble/grin-rfcs/text/0000-security-subteam.md

 * Adds resource overhead to the project that _must_ be upheld (it is not acceptable to fail to follow through in security processes once established!)
 * Possibly distracts from other important work- we don't want to spread attention too wide too early
 * Adds bulk to Grin's governance structure
-* The community may trust core more than a subteam to make critical security decisions
+* The community may trust core more than a team to make critical security decisions

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 * One alternative, currently in use, is adding the input of a security expert to the existing core decision making process
-  * This is better than nothing but we lose a few benefits without a dedicated security subteam:
+  * This is better than nothing but we lose a few benefits without a dedicated security team:
     * Strengthened security process: reduced likelihood of exploit leaks
     * Improved transparency: there is currently little transparency around core's security decision making process
     * Improved reaction times: informed, thoughtful, decisive actions with input from relevant experts only